AnneJ17/android-cheat-sheet/README.md

   - Reduce network calls: We can reduce the network calls by caching the network response.
   - Fetch the data very fast

-	attching viewmodel to actvity or fragment?
-	Fragment -

 * **Continuous Integration/ Continuous Deployment (CI/CD)**
   - Pipeline: CI and CD are often represented as a pipeline, where new code enters on one end, flows through a series of stages (build, test, staging, production), and published as a new production release to end users on the other end.
   - CI: It is a process where developers integrate their code into the master/main branch.
 Each merge triggers an automated code build and test sequence, which ideally runs in less than 10 minutes.
 A successful CI build may lead to further stages of continuous delivery.